A Haldane-Anderson Hamiltonian Model for Hyperthermal Hydrogen Scattering from a Semiconductor Surface: Computational Details

 The MQCD calculations were performed with the \texttt{NQCDynamics.jl}\cite{gardner2022, gardner2023b} package (version 0.13.4) and its companion package, \texttt{NQCModels.jl} (version 0.8.19) , written in the Julia programming language.
 At the beginning of all simulations, the hydrogen atom was placed in the interaction free region of the potential at a height of 5\,{\AA} above the surface.
 The initial momentum vector of the hydrogen atom always points towards the surface and its magnitude is determined by a preset kinetic energy which is in line with previous scattering simulations for hydrogen atom scattering from insulators,\cite{hertl21b} metal,\cite{hertl21a, hertl22b} and semiconductor surfaces.\cite{kruger2023, kruger2024} The electronic population was sampled from a Fermi-Dirac distribution with a temperature of $300$\,K. For the discretization, we used the gapped Gauss-Legendre discretization detailed in \ref{sec:Parametrization of Model Hamiltonian}A. Numerical integration of the equations of motion was performed with a time-step $\Delta t = 0.05$\,fs.
 The trajectories were terminated if either the hydrogen reached a final height larger than 5\,{\AA} or the simulation time exceeded 1001\,fs.
 The band of the electronic states was represented by 150 electronic states, and the width of the band was set to 50\,eV for which we found that convergence was achieved (see Section S3 in the SI for details).

 To study the influence of the initial kinetic energy on the mixed quantum classical dynamics simulations, we explored a wide range of initial kinetic energies ranging from 0.1\,eV to 7\,eV.
 Two MQCD techniques were used: Ehrenfest Dynamics and IESH.\cite{shenvi09} The specific implementation details for the propagation algorithm of Ehrenfest dynamics and IESH can be found in Ref.\citenum{gardner2022} and Ref.\citenum{Gardner2023}, respectively.
 Only a single Ehrenfest dynamics trajectory was simulated for each initial condition.
 Given the stochastic nature of IESH, however, we ran 500 trajectories in order to acquire mean final kinetic energies of scattered hydrogen atoms.
 The statistical uncertainty was quantified via a 95\% confidence interval.
 To achieve statistical convergence for the energy loss distributions and associated sticking events, we ran the following numbers of trajectories: 509,680 for \cref{fig:Exp-IESH-0.37}, and 1,065,167, 1,071,077, and 1,357,661 for (\textbf{a}), (\textbf{b}) and (\textbf{c}) in \cref{fig:Exp-IESH}, respectively.
-Furthermore, to study the energy dependence of sticking with IESH, we launched 87,000 trajectories at several kinetic energies above and below the bandgap.
+Furthermore, to study the energy dependence of sticking with IESH, we launched 87,000 trajectories at several kinetic energies above and below the bandgap (Figure S4 in the SI).
+To compare the nonadiabatic behavior between IESH and HEOM for the proposed H/Ge model, we launched trajectories with initial position and momenta sampled from a Wigner distribution.